Azure/azure-sdk-for-net/sdk/appconfiguration/Azure.Data.AppConfiguration/samples/Sample7_MockClient.md

 ## Create and setup mocks

-For this test, create a mock for the `ConfigurationClient` and `Response`
+For this test, create a mock for the `ConfigurationClient` and `Response`.

 ```C# Snippet:AzConfigSample7_CreateMocks
 var mockResponse = new Mock<Response>();